 Staff of each in-home service program shall receive in-service training at least twice each fiscal year which is specifically designed to increase their knowledge and understanding of the program, and to improve skills at tasks performed in the provision of service.
-Volunteers of each program shall receive in-service training at least once each fiscal year on training topics per guidance provided by AASA.
+Volunteersof each program shall receive in-service training at least once each fiscal year on training topics per guidance provided by the ACLS Bureau.
 Records shall be maintained which identify the dates of training, topics covered, and persons attending.
-(Refer to Transmittal Letter #2020-397 for additional guidance on in-service training, including suggested training topics.
+(Refer to Transmittal Letter #2020-397 for additional guidance on in-service training, including suggested trainingtopics.